kubernetes/community/sig-scalability/slos/slos.md

 ## Kubernetes SLIs/SLOs

 The currently existing SLIs/SLOs are enough to guarantee that cluster isn't completely dead.
-However, the are not enough to satisfy user's needs in most of the cases.
+However, they are not enough to satisfy user's needs in most of the cases.

 We are looking into extending the set of SLIs/SLOs to cover more parts of